llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       different values and one must be updated from the other, but doing so would violate `const`.
-* It is an error to use member expressions in `firstprivate`, `private`, and `reduction` clauses.
+* It is an error to use member expressions in `firstprivate`, `private`, and `reduction` clauses unless the base is a C++ `this` (possibly implicit), the clause is not a `reduction` clause on an orphaned `loop` directive, and the clause is not a `private` clause on any `loop` directive.
 Notes:
-    * Clang currently doesn't accept member expressions in the corresponding OpenMP clauses unless the member expression base is an implicit or explicit C++ `this`.
+    * Clang currently doesn't accept member expressions in `firstprivate`, `private`, and `reduction` clauses in OpenMP unless the member expression base is a C++ `this` (possibly implicit).
+    * OpenACC 3.3 requires that orphaned loop reduction variables are private.
+      Within a member function, it is usually not possible to determine whether `this` is always private, so Clacc currently assumes it is not when checking this restriction.
     * In some cases, Clacc's translation of an OpenACC `private` clause on a `loop` construct achieves privatization by inserting a local variable declaration.
 However, the associated implementation (which uses